 Sid Redner received an A.B. in physics from the University of California, Berkeley in 1972 and a Ph.D. in Physics from MIT in 1977.
 After a postdoctoral year at the University of Toronto, Sid joined the physics faculty at Boston University in 1978.
 During his 36 years at BU, he served as Acting Chair during two separate terms and also served as Departmental Chair.
 Sid has been a Visiting Scientist at Schlumberger-Doll Research in the mid 80's, the Ulam Scholar at LANL in 2004, and a sabbatical visitor at Université Paul Sabatier in Toulouse France and at Université Pierre-et-Marie-Curie in Paris.
 He is a Fellow of the American Physical Society (APS) and the recipient of the 2021 Kadanoff Prize from the APS.

-Sid's research interests lie broadly in non-equilibrium statistical physics and its applications to a variety of phenomena.
-In recent years, he has worked extensively on the structure of complex networks, where he has developed new models and new methods to elucidate network structures.
+Sid's research interests lie in non-equilibrium statistical physics and its applications to a variety of phenomena.
+He has worked extensively on the structure of complex networks, where he has developed new models and new methods to elucidate network structures.
 He has also devoted considerable effort to formulate and solve physics-based models of social dynamics.
 He continues to investigate problems of phase-ordering kinetics and has advanced our understanding of zero-temperature coarsening in Ising and Potts models.
 Sid has an enduring interest in diffusion processes and their applications in the natural world and in stochastic transport processes in disordered porous media.
 As part of this latter line of research, he investigates fundamental aspects of first-passage processes.